 At Balance Atlanta, working with people suffering from chronic illnesses takes on a personal meaning for Dr. Caroline.

-For obvious reasons, clients in this predicament are going to seek care from medical experts.
+For obvious reasons, clients in this predicament will seek care from medical experts.
 Yes, there will be prescription drugs, infusions, testing, counseling, and other therapies as dictated by the case or condition.

 The search for cures becomes an arduous journey.
-Once the initial fear combined with hope wears off, patients are often frustrated by a health care system that seems to have forgotten about remembering the human factor.
+Once the initial fear combined with hope wears off, patients are often frustrated by a healthcare system that seems to have forgotten about remembering the human factor.
 What does this mean?
-That all people, especially those suffering, will heal better if the foundation of relationship is established first: kindness, compassion, a listening ear, words of encouragement, generosity.
+That all people, especially those suffering, will heal better if the foundation of a relationship is established first: kindness, compassion, a listening ear, words of encouragement, and generosity.

 No matter the diagnosis or condition –

-It is Dr. Caroline’s belief that anyone suffering from a chronic illness should be entitled to care that helps restore proper brain-body communication, reduces the effects of mental and physical stress, enhances the immune response, and nourishes the entire system with ideal nutrition, thought and rest.
+Dr. Caroline believes that anyone suffering from a chronic illness should be entitled to care that helps restore proper brain-body communication, reduces the effects of mental and physical stress, enhances the immune response, and nourishes the entire system with ideal nutrition, thought, and rest.

-Gentle chiropractic care specific to people in challenging conditions has been in Dr. Caroline’s toolbox for nearly 20-years.
+Gentle chiropractic care specific to people in challenging conditions has been in Dr. Caroline’s toolbox for nearly 25 years.

-BrainCore Therapy neurofeedback calms the stress response which may lead to better sleep and a stronger immune system.
+BrainCore Therapy neurofeedback calms the stress response, which may lead to better sleep and a more robust immune system.
 Functional medicine addresses nutritional needs to reduce inflammation and toxicity, correct vitamin and mineral imbalances, and support cellular healing with a diet of whole foods.

 At Balance Atlanta, the focus is on health from the inside out, especially for people who have not lost faith in the body’s ability to heal, repair, balance, and coordinate function.
 Doesn’t it make sense to combine the best of allopathic treatment with the best (and most honoring) of holistic care?
 It’s worth a try, just as another day of health is worth it to you and your loved ones.